Skip to content

 5. When mature, the termite will be assigned a caste, which is a specific role within a colony.

-The Termite Life Cycle
+How Does the Termite Life Cycle Work?

 When alates or swarmers form and create new colonies, the new termite life cycle will begin.
-After the female and male alate mate with one another, the reproductive termites will shed their wings and a new king and queen emerge.
-The king and queen will then create a small chamber underground in the soil and the queen is then able to lay her eggs.
+After the female and male alate mate with one another, the reproductive termites will shed their wings, and a new king and queen emerge.
+The king and queen will then create a small chamber underground in the soil, and the queen is then able to lay her eggs.
 In a single day, the queen termite can lay up to 30,000 eggs.
-Once the eggs hatch, they will turn into larvae, with the nymph termites undergoing three molting cycles before it is assigned as a worker, soldier, or reproductive termite.
-New colonies are one of the reasons for termite infestations to grow so rapidly within a structure.
-One way to catch and mitigate the growth is to hire a professional for inspections

-For How Long Do Termites Live?
+How Long Do Termites Live?

 The termite castes vary in lifespan, but on average, termites live for the following amounts of time: